Père-Lachaise Chronicle – l’édition Kardec – Science or spirits?

 So, from that point forward, Rivail became Kardec.
 Kardec himself never claimed to be a medium which might seem curious because it put him in a position of having to rely on other “mediums” to obtain the spirit communication from which his religion evolved.
 Conversely, because he didn’t rely on a single medium, no one could easily assert that his claims and interpretations reflected only his personal beliefs and opinions.

-(Allan Kardec and his wife Amélie Gabrielle Boudet from Wikimedia.)
+[Portrait of Allan Kardec and his wife Amélie Gabrielle Boudet – Wikimedia Commons – Public Domain.]

 Kardec continued communicating with his spirits through different mediums for more than a decade.
 His original 501 questions and responses more than doubled and he continued recording that work into five books known as the Spiritist Codification.
 They served as the basis for his new religion.
 He died of an aneurysm in 1869 and his wife Amélie, whom he had married in 1832, carried on his work with sufficient fervor that most considered her the primary authority on Spiritism.